 Daily Express

-The Daily Express is a right-of-centre, middle-market tabloid – it’s very similar in style, tone and format to its great rival, the Daily Mail.
+The Daily Express is a right-of-centre, mid-market tabloid – it’s very similar in style, tone and format to its great rival, the Daily Mail.
 It was founded in 1900 by Cyril Pearson, but rose to perhaps its greatest prominence under its owner from 1916 to 1964, Canadian businessman Max Aitken (the later Lord Beaverbrook).

 Its biggest claim to fame is probably Rupert Bear, who appeared in the Express from 1920 onward.
 However, in 2005 Express Newspapers sold a majority holding (66.6%) in Rupert to UK media group Entertainment Rights.